 Getting real about sugar

-Where sugar lurks
+Where sugar RESIDES

 The second major category of sugars are the naturally occurring kind.
 Think about the sugars that are found in ‘whole foods’ such as fruits, dairy, starchy vegetables and wholegrains.

-But what you need to know is that the natural sugars in most whole foods are delivered in a volume and format that our bodies are well versed in metabolising.
+However, what you need to know is that the natural sugars in most whole foods are delivered in a volume and format that our bodies are well versed in metabolising.
 Plus the sugars in these food come with a host of other beneficial nutrients.
 For example, fresh fruits contain fructose, as well as plenty of Vitamin C and fibre.
 This all means that as part of a balanced die, any possible negative health implications linked to natural sugars from whole foods are likely negligible for most people.

 Lightening the sugar load naturally

 Whole foods are essentially foods in their simplest forms - the raw ingredients we have cooked with for centuries before Kelloggs and Cadburys popped up on the scene.
 As well as fruits, vegetables, wholegrains and dairy, you can also add meats, fish, eggs, beans, legumes, nuts and seeds to the list.
+These are nutrient-dense as well as being free or naturally low in sugar and/or providing sugar in forms the body is happy to take advantage of.

 Keeping it real